manuel-buser/ExpenditureTracker/README.md

 - **Personalized Financial Insights:**
   Future enhancements will include support for individual user profiles, budgets, and financial goal tracking, enabling users to receive tailored insights and recommendations.

-- **Seamless Financial Data Integration:**
-  Planned integration with popular banks and financial institutions will allow the automatic import and reconciliation of transactions, streamlining the expense tracking process further.

 ## Contributing

 Contributions and suggestions are welcome!
 If you have ideas or improvements to help shape the future of ExpenditureTracker, please open an issue or submit a pull request.